rrovetto/Ethics-in-Ontology-Development/QuestioningCommonFeaturesOfOnto.md

+Computational ontologies are often described with certain defining features.
+We should both critically examine, question and verify those features.
+Typically mentioned, if not cliched, features of ontologies include: reflecting agreement or consensus, shared, common knowledge, ...

 ## On Agreement

 Ontologies are often described as aiming for or being examples of common agreement: agreement of the given formal vocabulary; the intended meaning or definitions of the constituent terms; of the coneptual, semantic, ontological or knowledge model; of one or more worldviews; of a specific model of the target domain of interest, etc. They are described as aiming to reach consensus, which is then encoded and made shareable for use or reuse.